jdeluyck/kcoreorg-website/_posts/2004/2004-07-12-our-farewell-within-temptation.md

 We had no time to say goodbye
 How can the world just carry on?
 I feel so lost when you are not at my side
-But there&#8217;s nothing but silence now
+But there's nothing but silence now
 Around the one I loved
 Is this our farewell?